 AA amyloidosis occurs as a reaction to another illness, such as a chronic inflammatory disease or a chronic infection.
-Infections and inflammation cause the liver to produce a protein called SAA (serum amyloid A protein) in high levels.
+Infections and inflammation cause the liver to produce a protein called SAA (serum amyloid A protein) at high levels.
 This is a normal reaction.
 When inflammation goes on for a very long period of time, a small portion of the SAA protein, called AA protein, will separate from SAA and deposit in tissues as AA amyloid.
-Normally after an inflammatory reaction the whole SAA protein is broken down to its amino acid components and recycled, as happens with all proteins.
+Normally after an inflammatory reaction, the whole SAA protein is broken down to its amino acid components and recycled, as happens with all proteins.
 It is not known why in some individuals a partial breakdown of SAA to AA occurs.
 These individuals usually have severe and chronic inflammatory conditions lasting several years.
 They develop AA amyloid deposits in all tissues, but the most common organ damage occurs in the kidneys.
-Some patients experience complications with their liver, spleen, thyroid, digestive tract or heart.
+Some patients experience complications with their liver, spleen, thyroid, digestive tract, or heart.

-Any chronic inflammation that elevates the SAA protein for a long time has potential to lead to AA amyloidosis.
+Any chronic inflammation that elevates the SAA protein for a long time has the potential to lead to AA amyloidosis.
 Inflammatory diseases that are more commonly known to lead to AA amyloidosis are in the following categories.

-Hereditary disorders that cause disruption of inflammatory genes, such as: Familial Mediterranean Fever (FMF), TRAPS (tumor necrosis factor receptor associated periodic syndrome), and others.
+Hereditary disorders that cause disruption of inflammatory genes, such as Familial Mediterranean Fever (FMF), TRAPS (tumor necrosis factor receptor-associated periodic syndrome), and others.

 The term “nephrotic syndrome” refers to a group of symptoms that signal kidney problems.
 The first symptom of AA amyloidosis is usually protein in the urine.
 Often proteinuria (protein in the urine) becomes massive, and nephrotic syndrome develops.
 This means that patients are losing so much protein in their urine that they develop low levels of protein (albumin) in their blood, leading to swelling of the ankles and legs (edema).
 A high cholesterol level is also part of this syndrome.
 As a result, patients may develop renal failure and the need for dialysis.